Un-Trash Your Wedding Dress - Deep Cleaning Stains from a Wedding Gown

 No gown is returned to any new bride without first going through an intricate inspection process.
 It’s looked over from top to bottom both inside and out to ensure there isn’t even one stain or vision of anything less than perfection on the gown before it’s returned to brides.

 If you’re wondering how long it will take, expect the process to take anywhere from one to two months.
 It’s typically 5-7 weeks for most brides, with the gowns with the most serious stains taking a bit longer to clean.
 It’s a delicate process that cannot be rushed.

 Our team is up-to-date and educated about all the best, latest, and most helpful cleaning and restoration techniques.
 We stay in the know so you can have your wedding gown back in the same condition you brought it home that first time.

-Why Even Bother Since I’m Never Wearing it Again?
+Why Even Bother Cleaning My Wedding Dress if I’m Never Wearing it Again?